deloachtech/zepher-symfony/README.md

 You won't have to do anything to use the access control (RBAC) features.
 When you need it, simply inject the `DeLoachTech\ZepherBundle\Security\AccessControl` class into your controller or service.

-###FYI

-The [DeLoachTech\ZepherBundle\Security\AccessControl](https://github.com/deloachtech/zepher-symfony/blob/master/src/Security/AccessControl.php) class extends the [DeLoachTech\Zepher\Zepher](https://github.com/deloachtech/zepher-php/blob/master/src/Zepher.php) object processor and uses the [DeLoachTech\ZepherBundle\Security\AccessControlVoter](https://github.com/deloachtech/zepher-symfony/blob/master/src/Security/AccessControlVoter.php) for enforcement of the Symfony is_granted() method.
+> The [DeLoachTech\ZepherBundle\Security\AccessControl](https://github.com/deloachtech/zepher-symfony/blob/master/src/Security/AccessControl.php) class extends the [DeLoachTech\Zepher\Zepher](https://github.com/deloachtech/zepher-php/blob/master/src/Zepher.php) object processor and uses the [DeLoachTech\ZepherBundle\Security\AccessControlVoter](https://github.com/deloachtech/zepher-symfony/blob/master/src/Security/AccessControlVoter.php) for enforcement of the Symfony is_granted() method.

 Usage